 LRQ tours the mainland U.S.A. in the Southeast and North West regions, Hawaii and Europe.
 They recently released their debut album, Take Me There, in 2015.
 The LRQ features Dan Sumner on guitar, Alex Noppe on trumpet and Luca Lombardi on acoustic bass.
 They performed double duty at the 2013 Maui Jazz Festival, performing both as LRQ and backing up Tommy James of the Duke Ellington Orchestra.
 The LRQ also scored and performed live movie syncing for Edison’s Elekrisches Theater at Werkstatt für Kunstprojekte in Leipzig, Germany.

-As educators the LRQ are in the process of creating a sustainable music education program in Maui and Oahu.
-They are working closely with the Makana Aloha Foundation and AECG to bring music to Maui and Oahu.
-On the mainland the LRQ regularly perform music clinics at universities, high schools and elementary schools.
+As educators, the LRQ are in the process of creating a sustainable music education program in Maui and Oahu.
+On the U.S. Mainland the LRQ regularly perform music clinics at universities, high schools and elementary schools and runs a summer jazz camp at Boise State University.
 In Europe Mr. Romanos gives clinics on American music and New Orleans drumming.
-We believe educating young people on music will help them be better students and lead more fulfilling lives.
+Mr. Romanos is currently mixing the second LRQ album while working on the third and fourth albums.
+Additionally, he is also creating orchestral string arrangements of his music to accompany the quartet.